JakePatolilic/vsulib-ms/Features/Maintenance History/Functions/Search History.md

 # Maintenance History
 ## Search History
+This is used to search the specific maintenance activity.
 ### Input
 -	The library staff user shall find the equipment that underwent maintenance.
 ### Process